And not just because she's beautiful and funny and a great mother and a talented professional.

 In fact, it's really an unmitigated hoot to ride and perhaps should get the award for being the most just-plain-fun bike to ride that I've ever ridden.
 Ever.
 And that's sayin' something.

 Avid BB7 mechanical disc brakes and Microshift top-mounted thumb shifters.
 Both of these simple pieces of equipment do exactly what they are intended to do without unnecessary complication and without fail every time.
-They're sensible, functional, and field-servicable, and, the shifters anyway, are darn good-looking, as well.
+They're sensible, functional, and field-serviceable, and, the shifters anyway, are darn good-looking, as well.

 Specialized Epic 29er.